 WRPS is committed to the timely and transparent release of information related to chemical vapors in the Hanford tank farms.
 This website seeks to provide data, news and background information so interested parties can have an informed dialogue on this important issue.
-Using the navigation buttons above, visitors can access sampling results from the tank farms and compare those results to workplace limits, information on the industrial hygiene program, background on how chemicals are identified and frequently asked questions.
-Visitors are encouraged to sign up to receive the latest updates.
+AOP-015 Event Investigation Reports are available here and C-67 Event Investigation Reports are available here and are published in accordance with the Settlement Agreement (full) (Settlement agreement with modifications 02/01/2023) after the reports have been completed and approved for publishing.

 What are